TUPE & redundancy

-Fail to spot a TUPE situation or fail to deal with employees according to TUPE legislation, and you face employment law costs and claims.
+Fail to spot a TUPE situation or fail to deal with employees according to TUPE legislation, and the employer can face employment law costs and claims.
+If a business transfers from one legal entity to another, then the TUPE regulations apply.
+These regulations protect the employees’ employment law rights.

 If TUPE applies, then the employees at the time of transfer automatically join the new organisation:

-TUPE regulations state if the main or principal reason for an employee’s dismissal is a TUPE transfer then it is automatically an automatically unfair dismissal:
+TUPE regulations state if the main or principal reason for an employee’s dismissal is a TUPE transfer then it is automatically an automatically unfair dismissal.
+The defence for an employer is the reason for dismissal was an economic, technical or organisational reason.

 If the dismissal occurs before the TUPE transfer, and is unfair, then liability transfers to the new business owner.

-Fail to abide by the regulations, and you face a 13 week gross pay penalty for each affected employee.
-Depending on circumstances, liability is joint and several between the old and new managers.
+The old and new employers must consult about the consequences of the TUPE transfer including any redundancies which may arise.
+The obligations apply regardless of the size of the employer.
+If the employer fails to abide by the regulations, it faces a 13 week gross pay penalty for each affected employee.
+Depending on circumstances, liability is joint and several between the old and new employers.

 Problem areas often arising which should be thought through include: